-Note: Where the building meets some of the requirements but not others, the boxes for "complies" and "conflicts" have both been checked.
-Checked guidelines are those that need to be addressed.
+- 1. Where the building meets some of the requirements but not others, the boxes for "complies" and "conflicts" have both been checked.
+Checked guidelines are those that need to be addressed. - 2.
+Staff responses to revisions are noted in sections titled "Updated Comments".

-18.120.020 - Setbacks A. REQUIREMENT: Complies Conflicts N/A Maintain the continuity of the streetscape with the setbacks of buildings.
+18.120.020 - Setbacks A. REQUIREMENT: Maintain the continuity of the streetscape with the Complies C Conflicts N/A setbacks of buildings.

-- Align buildings according to the existing pattern. - ☑ Use walls, railings, planters, or other built and landscape elements at the property line if the building or a portion of it is set back from the property line.
+- Align buildings according to the existing pattern. - Use walls, railings, planters, or other built and landscape elements at the property line if the building or a portion of it is set back from the property line.

-Building setbacks on surrounding properties vary greatly.
+Original Comments: Building setbacks on surrounding properties vary greatly.
 The building to the north is located very near the property line.
 To the east, setbacks on the two residential structures are approximately 20'.
 To the west and south, setbacks are over 100'.